-- Apply either 10 50 μl Elution Buffer (EB) or 10 50 μl Storage Buffer (SB) to the column.
-Incubate for 1 minute at room temperature. - 28 Centrifuge for 1 minute at 12,000 x g at 18 °C. - Optional: For a second elution, place the purification column in a new 1.5 ml micro-tube and repeat steps 27 28. - At this point the total RNA is purified and ready for quality control (Appendix B, p.20) and downstream applications. - Optional: Add RNase inhibitor (not included).
-See Appendix C (p.22) for RNA storage.
+- Apply either 10 50 μ l Elution Buffer (EB) or Storage Buffer (SB) to the column. - 29 Incubate for 1 minute at room temperature. - Centrifuge for 1 minute at 12,000 x g at 18 °C. - OPTIONAL: For a second elution, place the purification column in a new 1.5 ml microtube and repeat steps 28 30.

+- At this point the total RNA is purified and ready for quality control (Appendix B, p.22) and downstream applications. - OPTIONAL: Add RNase inhibitor (not included).
+See Appendix C (p.24) for RNA storage.
 Note that the RNase inhibitor might absorb at 230 nm, therefore use buffer with RNase inhibitor added as blank in OD measurements.